QuantEcon/lecture-python-programming.myst/lectures/pandas.md

 There are also more [advanced tools](https://scikit-learn.org/stable/modules/impute.html) in python to impute missing values.

-**5.** Since each column in Pandas DataFrame is a Series, we can use the `pandas.Series` method to modify a specific column.
+**5.** Since each column in the dataframe is a series, we can use the `pandas.Series` method to modify a specific column.

 Note the variable `year` contains `float64` values which are not intuitive